 - Role-based data access with dynamic scoping

-- Tokenized data representations for sensitive fields
+- Tokenized or masked representations for sensitive fields

 4. Memory and Context Security